Knative Services are used to deploy applications. This topic describes how to create a Knative Service.

 - Configure the Knative Service.

-Parameter Description Cluster Select the cluster where you want to deploy the Service.
-Namespace Select the namespace to which the Service belongs.
+Parameter Description Namespace Select the namespace to which the Service belongs.
 Service Name Enter a name for the Service.
 Image Name

 To select an image, click Select Image.
 In the dialog box that appears, select an image and click OK.
-You can also enter the address of a private image registry.
-The registry address must be in the following format: domainname/namespace/imagename:tag. registry.cn-hangzhou.aliyuncs.com/knative-sample/helloworld-go is used in this example.
+You can also enter the address of an image in a private registry.
+The image address must be in the following format: domainname/namespace/imagename:tag. registry.cn-hangzhou.aliyuncs.com/knative-sample/helloworld-go is used in this example.

-Click Select Image Version and select an image version.
+To select an image version, click Select Image Version.
 73fbdd56 is selected in this example.

 Both HTTP and gRPC are supported.